MicrosoftDocs/Viva/Viva/connections/faqs-viva-connections-feed.md

-## Why isn’t boosted news displaying in the Feed for Viva Connections web part?
+## Why isn’t boosted news displaying in the Feed for Viva Connections web part or in the Top News Card?

-In the [Feed for Viva Connections web part](/viva/connections/use-feed-web-part-for-viva-connections), news posts from [organizational news sites](/sharepoint/organization-news-site) up to 7 days from the post date will take precedence over older boosted News that has not yet reached the expiration.
+In the [Feed for Viva Connections web part](/viva/connections/use-feed-web-part-for-viva-connections), news posts from [organizational news sites](/sharepoint/organization-news-site) up to 24 hours from the post date will take precedence over older boosted News that has not yet reached the expiration.
 This can prevent boosted news from displaying prominently to end-users if the boosted news publishing date is older than the organizational news.
+Also, for [new organization new sites](https://learn.microsoft.com/en-us/sharepoint/organization-news-site), it can take up to 24 hours for boosted news created from those sites to appear in the Top News card in Viva Connections dashboard.

 ## More resources